I Had a Name

-I Had a Name is the debut album by American metal musician Eric Bass.
-The album was released on February 28, 2025.
+I Had a Name is the debut studio album by American rock/alternative musician Eric Bass.
+The album was released on February 28, 2025, via ONErpm.

 Writing

 Bass shared that the idea for the album came to him in a hotel room in Milan, during a tour that Shinedown was doing in support of their album Attention Attention.
 According to him, once the idea emerged, he sat down and wrote for two consecutive hours what later became a summary of the background story he tells in the album.
 Bass explained that when writing the music for the songs, he imagined the characters he created.
 He noted that the album does not tell the entire story in chronological order but rather presents moments and snippets from it.
 The album was written during the COVID-19 pandemic, which allowed him to put all the pieces together, and completing the album.

 Bass mentioned that after writing the album, he realized that aside from the fact that the album explores current real-world society through a dystopian story, it is also an autobiographical album that he wrote about himself, reflecting his battle with depression.
 He stated that this is not the central theme of the story in the album, which he described as a "silly rock opera" and as an "epic odyssey", and that he does not want the topic of mental health to overshadow the album's narrative.